 Socially mobile (at least two of the following should apply to you: primary carer; from a low-income family, state school non-selective educated; first generation to attend university; refugee or been in local authority care); and/or

 You must also be (i) an undergraduate; or (ii) a postgraduate; or (iii) a graduate (whether working or in education); and (iv) must not have secured a Training Contract offer.

 First year students are welcome and encouraged to participate.
 A number of first years have competed at previous Grand Finals.

 Should you have any questions, please read the Commercial Awareness Competition FAQ section.

-The Competition will run from October 2020 to January 2021 and will comprise of five rounds.
-Full details to follow in June.
+The Competition will run from October 2021 to December 2021 and will involve five competitive online rounds.

 Guidelines and Rules

 Attendance / Absence